mbadolato/iTerm2-Color-Schemes/README.md

 The Synthwave Everything theme was created by [smithbm2316](https://github.com/smithbm2316) based on [robb0wen's](https://github.com/robb0wen/) VS Code theme [Synthwave '84](https://github.com/robb0wen/synthwave-vscode)

 The theme Sakura was created by [0xN0ri](https://github.com/0xN0ri) based on [zdj](https://github.com/zdj) iTerm 2 color scheme [Urple](https://github.com/mbadolato/iTerm2-Color-Schemes/blob/master/schemes/Urple.itermcolors)

+The Mirage theme was created by [Tristan Remy](https://github.com/tristanremy/mirage) and ported to iTerm2 by [Gomah](https://github.com/Gomah/mirage-iterm).

 If there are other color schemes you'd like to see included, drop me a line!